An Anthem to Mark an Unprecedented Moment

 Led by Artistic Director Nigel Short, the anthem was recorded in lockdown by 19 singers from world-renowned chamber choir Tenebrae.
 The organ track was performed by James Sherlock on the magnificent instrument of Holmens Kirke, Copenhagen.
 South African soprano Vuvu Mpofu recorded a beautiful solo in a studio in Port Elizabeth.

-The anthem raised £1,430.90, which contributed to the funding that enabled the University of Oxford to respond rapidly to the crisis and get the vaccine to clinical trials by April.
+The anthem raised thousands of pounds, which contributed to the funding that enabled the University of Oxford to respond rapidly to the crisis and get the AstraZeneca vaccine to clinical trials by April.